qbit-codes/invisible-watermark-api/INTEGRATION.md

 This guide shows how to integrate a Node.js/Express backend with the Invisible Watermark API.

+## Architecture Overview

+- **Watermark API**: Runs internally on `http://localhost:8001` (not exposed to external traffic)
+- **Node.js Backend**: Acts as a gateway/proxy, handling external requests
+- **Security**: Only the Node.js backend can communicate with the watermarking service

 ## Prerequisites

 - Node.js/Express backend application
-- The Invisible Watermark API running on `http://localhost:8000`
+- The Invisible Watermark API running internally on `http://localhost:8001`
 - Required npm packages: `axios`, `form-data`, `multer` (for file uploads)

 ## Installation